 The mixing chamber located in the tip of the welding torch, where it works by creating turbulence in both gases, ensures the proper mixing of the two.
 The amount of turbulence that is created is based on the size and shape of the chamber.
 The chamber itself is larger in size or diameter than the line feeding the gases, as well as larger than the size of the feed line exiting the mixing chamber.
 A sudden opening in the feed line allows the mixing chamber to create the necessary turbulence in each of the gases, disbursing the gases and ensuring the proper mixture and amounts of each gas being dispensed.

-As both acetylene and pure oxygen are extremely flammable, anyone operating a welding or cutting torch should be thoroughly trained in how to use these components.
+Anyone operating a welding or cutting torch should be thoroughly trained in how to use these components.
+Pure oxygen is not flammable but it is an accelerator that can make things burn faster and even cause normally inflammable substances to burn.
+This is why special care must be taken with acetylene and oxygen.
 It is also imperative that the user of such a welding tool be aware of how to troubleshoot and diagnose any possible problems with one of these machines.
 If a crack occurs in the mixing chamber, the gases may escape prematurely, which can be extremely dangerous.